A Progressive Economic Primer

 We must build the world we will leave to our children.
 There is work to be done.
 We’re going to need education, and dedication, but it will not require a cent that we don’t already have.

 Money is not the only measure of modern accounting.
 So no financial storm – inflation or market crash – should ever threaten the foundations of a robust society, or the survival security of any individual.
 Infrastructure must function, and nobody needs to lose their livelihood in economic disasters – pandemic, dustbowl, inflation or otherwise – any more than debts should outlive a game of Monopoly, or ever leave the table.
-We could end abject poverty worldwide with about a quarter the budget of the US military.
+We could end abject poverty worldwide with less than a quarter the budget of the US military.
 Yet we choose not to do it ($175B/year, “Peace, Dignity and Equality On a Healthy Planet,” United Nations, 2020).

 This is exactly the kind of question Organomics is designed to answer.
 But let’s not be afraid to rephrase.
 We should not expect the future to look so much like the past.
 By all means it can yet become better.
 Healthier.
 Stronger.
 Wiser.
 More alive.